Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

                         //update new position value
                         player.position.y = ledge.position.y;

-                        //the player is on ground now
-                        player.onGround = true;
+                        //the player is on the ground now player.onGround = true;

                         //jumps are allowed now